Cancer Genetic Testing & Genomic Medicine – What’s the Difference?

 With amazing advances in technology, cancer screening and treatment can now be personalized beyond age and gender to the smallest, most precise level possible – the genetic information encoded in DNA.

 As more is discovered about the role that genes play in whether or not a person develops cancer, the amount of information and options available can be confusing.
-Today, we hope to help you clarify the difference between two of those options: cancer genetic testing and genomic medicine.
+Today, we hope to help you clarify the difference between two of those options: inherited genetic testing and advanced tumor genomic testing.

-However, sometimes these genetic mutations are inherited from one generation to the next.
-And that’s what cancer genetic testing looks for – whether or not you have an inherited genetic mutation that puts you at a higher risk for developing certain cancers.
+However, in some families, there is a genetic mutation that is inherited from one generation to the next.
+And that’s what inherited genetic testing looks for – whether or not you have an inherited genetic mutation that puts you at a higher risk for developing certain cancers.

-“It’s important to note that we rarely find inherited gene mutations,” says Kayla York, LCGC, a licensed genetic counselor at Avera Cancer Institute in Sioux Falls.
-“For example, only 5 – 10 percent of breast cancer patients carry an inherited risk for breast cancer.”
+“It’s important to note that we rarely find inherited gene mutations,” says Kayla York, LCGC, lead genetic counselor at Avera Cancer Institute in Sioux Falls.
+“For example, only 5–10% of all patients with cancer have an inherited risk for cancer.”

-Although the chances of having an inherited genetic mutation are low, York says it’s important to consider genetic testing if your personal or family history includes any of the following:
+Although the chances of having an inherited genetic mutation are low, York says it’s important to consider genetic testing if your personal or family history includes any of the following as these features can increase the chance of an inherited gene mutation being found:

 - Cancer that occurs at an early age (less than 50 years old)